Dioti/SorterApp/README.md

 # SorterApp

-A command line application that sorts an array of randomly generated integers.
+An application that sorts an array of randomly generated integers.
+Contains both a CLI and a GUI.

 ---